Chris Heintz (baseball): MLB debut

 He signed with the Minnesota Twins following the season, and spent 2004 and 2005 with their triple A affiliate, the Rochester Red Wings.
 His .304 batting average, eight home runs and 58 runs batted in in 2005 was good enough for a September call-up, and he made his major league debut on September 10, 2005, replacing Mike Redmond in the eighth inning of a 7–5 loss to the Cleveland Indians at Jacobs Field.

 Heintz spent the next two seasons with Rochester making the occasional appearances with the major league roster.
 The Twins released Heintz following the 2007 season.
 He signed with the Baltimore Orioles for 2008.
 After one season with their triple A affiliate, the Norfolk Tides, Heintz retired.
 In 199.1 major league innings caught, Heintz had a 1.000 fielding percentage.

 Coaching

 During the 2009 season, Heintz began coaching with the Twins' Midwest League affiliate, the Beloit Snappers.
 On October 20, 2009, he replaced Jake Mauer as manager of the Gulf Coast League Twins.
-He will also run the Twins' extended Spring Training.
+He also ran the Twins' extended Spring Training that year.

 At the start of the 2010 season, the South Florida Bulls baseball team hired Heintz as an assistant coach.

 Heintz was named as the hitting coach for the GCL Phillies for the 2018 season.